 How ubiquitous are household hacks?

-Good Housekeeping — that dignified source of hints for your home since 1885 — is firmly onboard with the trend, sharing do-it-yourself innovations on everything from binder clips (clip open bags to the bars in your freezer!) to cake mix (the banana bread / cake mix hybrid looks amazing).
+Good Housekeeping — that dignified source of hints for your home since 1885 — is firmly on board with the trend, sharing do-it-yourself innovations on everything from binder clips (clip open bags to the bars in your freezer!) to cake mix (the banana bread/cake mix hybrid looks incredible).

 In the mid- to late-2000s, DIY, lifehacking and meme subcultures thrived in online communities where members could share their ingenious cleaning, organizing and decluttering tips.
 Hacks exploded in popularity when sites like Buzzfeed, Tumblr and Pinterest made finding and reposting these simple images, lists and videos incredibly easy, even for casual web users.